GerbenBeintema/SS-encoder-nissan/README.md

-# State-space encoder model applied on the Nissan leaf steering
+# State-space encoder model applied on the Nissan leaf steering dataset

 The code accompanying a upcoming paper.